lumenalux/GTZAN_music_genre_classification/README.md

 ## Overview

 This project aims to classify music genres using various machine learning models.
 The project utilizes the GTZAN dataset, which is the most-used public dataset for evaluation in music genre recognition (MGR) research.
-The data includes audio files across 10 different genres, each 30 seconds long, and their corresponding Mel Spectrograms for visual representation.
+The data includes audio files across 10 different genres, each 30 seconds long, and their corresponding Mel Spectrograms for visual representation

 ## Problem Statement